 These small country inns are mostly producing their own wine, and they are allowed to serve the wine together with some little appetizers such as the German onion tart.

-Just across the border, in the Alsace of France, they make a similar cake which is called “Flammkuchen” or “Speckkuchen”.
+Just across the border, in the region Alsace (France), they make a similar cake which is called “Flammkuchen” or “Speckkuchen”.
 The French version consists of a thinner crust, and it is topped also with smoked bacon and heavy cream.
 Happy Baking!

 250 g flour